 Similar to most fish, tuna comes in multiple types.
 And they can live in various places in the world, especially in temperate and tropical waters.

 They are sleek yet large fish that can reach up to 15 feet (4.6 meters) and weigh about 1,508 pounds (684 kg).
 Though they have a large size, they swim very fast thanks to the pectoral fins and dorsal.
 Typically, it has a dark blue dorsal side with silvery-white sides.

 Overall, this is one of the most consumed fish worldwide.
 You can find them in both fresh and frozen form.
 People have tons of ways to cook them.
 For fresh fish, you can make tuna steak since it features a nice tough and thick texture.

-On the other hand, canned tuna is a brilliant choice for salad and sandwiches.
+On the other hand, high-quality canned tuna is a brilliant choice for salad and sandwiches.
 Canned tuna is usually packed in brine, oil, water, or sauces.
 And they also have different styles like flaked, sold, or chunked canned tuna.

 Both fresh and canned styles are healthy food with several minerals and vitamins.
 However, the mercury level in tuna is what you should pay more attention to, so it is not a highly-recommended food for pregnant women or children.

 Let’s see how a Japanese “tuna king” explains tuna and how to make the best sushi with this fish.